ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] UART - Communicate with the computer via UART.rst

 [RTL8722DM] [RTL8722DM] UART - Communicate with the computer via UART
 =======================================================================
-**Introduction of UART**
+Introduction of UART

 -  UART uses two wire, one for transmitting and the other one for receiving, so the data transmission is bidirectional.
 The communication uses a predefined frequency (baud rate) to transmit data.
-In Arduino, UART is called “Serial”.
-There is only one hardware UART on Arduino Uno and it is primarily used to read the log and messages printed by Arduino (so it is also called “Log UART”).
+In Arduino, UART is called "Serial".
+There is only one hardware UART on Arduino Uno and it is primarily used to read the log and messages printed by Arduino (so it is also called "Log UART").
 If we use the hardware UART for other purposes, the Log UART does not have resources to function.
 To provide more UART connections, it is possible to use a GPIO pin to simulate the behavior of UART with a software approach, this is called Software Serial.
 Ameba is equipped with several hardware UART ports, but it is also compatible with the Software Serial library.

-**Materials**
+Materials

 -  Ameba x 1

 -  USB to TTL Adapter x 1

-**Example**
+Example

 | In this example, we use UART to connect USB to TTL adapter to Ameba.
 | USB to TTL adapter sends data to Ameba, the data would be returned by